Rahul-Sivan-123/D46_Python/README.md

  After Preprocessing the height column with random values between 150 and 180, the dataset shows normalized height distributions across all players.

-#Position and Employee_Count Distribution:
-     .It's clear that position "SG" has the highest employee count and position "C" has the lowest employee count.

-#Distribution of Employees by Age Group:
+Distribution of Employees by Age Group:
     .
 The predominant age group with highest number of employees is '26-30'.

-#Salary vs Team Analysis:
+Salary vs Team Analysis:
     .
 The Most expensive team is Cleveland Cavaliers[Salary:106988689].

- #Position vs Team Analysis:
+ Position vs Team Analysis:
     .
 The position with highest salary expenditure is 'C'[Salary:466377332].

-#Correlation Between Age and Salary:
+Correlation Between Age and Salary:
     .
 The Correlation value between Age and Salary:0.214

-#Age Groups and Performance:
+Age Groups and Performance:
     .
 Players in their late 20s and early 30s dominate the higher salary range.